 Beyond his writing, Salomon holds an MA from the Institute for Archaeology at University College London.
-His academic pursuits have led him to explore rock painting and engraving sites in caves and shelters worldwide, experiences that often permeate his writing, lending a unique flavour to his stories.
+His academic pursuits have led him to explore rock painting and engraving sites in subterranean caves and rock shelters worldwide, experiences that often permeate his writing, lending a unique flavour to his stories.

-As an experienced tutor for well over a decade at the Writers College, Salomon mentors writers on several courses, including the Write a Novel Course, the Advanced Novel Writing Course, and the Short Story Writing Course.
+As an experienced tutor for well over a decade at UK Writers College, Salomon mentors writers on several courses, including the Write a Novel Course, the Advanced Novel Writing Course, and the Short Story Writing Course.
 Here, he guides aspiring writers, transferring his wealth of knowledge and skills, while continuing to inspire with his literary achievements.

-COURSE AD
+Course Ad

-Dive into the thrilling journey of crafting your very own novel at the Writers College!
-From your living room, you’ll be guided step-by-step by an acclaimed, award-winning author.
+Dive into the thrilling step-by-step journey of crafting your very own novel at the Writers College!
+From your living room, you’ll be guided by an acclaimed, award-winning author.
 Unearth the secrets to riveting storytelling.
 No rush, no stress, just your imagination running free at your own pace.
-Transform from a novice to a pro, learning tools to create a manuscript ready for the publisher’s desk.
+Transform from novice to pro, gaining tools to create a manuscript ready for the publisher’s desk.
 Or simply enjoy the pleasure of bringing your characters to life.
 Grab your spot NOW, and let's craft your manuscript together.